ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

 Comments can be added to the diag_table using the hash symbol (``#``).

-A brief example of the diag_table is shown below.  ``“...”`` denote where lines have been removed.
+A brief example of the diag_table is shown below.  ``“...”`` denotes where lines have been removed.

 .. _code-block-fv3-diag-table: